joeaoregan/react-swapi-app/README.md

 CSS styles with Tailwind CSS.

-Added footer using React Bootstrap.
+Added footer with SVG links.

 ---